your-tools/rusync/README.md

 * Unsurprising behavior: missing directories are created on the fly, files are only copied if:

-  * Destination is missing
+  * destination is missing
-  * Older than the source
+  * destination exists but is older than the source
-  * Or size is different
+  * or source and destination have different sizes

 # Command line options